think2011/lodash/doc/README.md

 This method is like `_.isMatch` except that it accepts `customizer` which is invoked to compare values.
 If `customizer` returns `undefined` comparisons are handled by the method instead.
-The `customizer` is invoked with three
+The `customizer` is invoked with five
 arguments: (objValue, srcValue, index|key, object, source).

 #### Arguments